natashascribes/developer.gov.sg/collections/_singapore-government-tech-stack/communications/cloud-file-transfer.md

 ---
 ## Cloud File Transfer

+###Powering secure, efficient, robust file transfers

-Cloud File Transfer (CFT) is a lightweight, fully managed, API-driven service that allows agencies or businesses to **transfer files easily, securely and efficiently at scale**, whether you are transferring files across internet and intranet zones or within the same internet or intranet zones.
+Cloud File Transfer (CFT) is a centralized, fully managed, API-driven service that allows agencies or businesses to **transfer files easily, securely and efficiently at scale**, whether you are transferring files across internet and intranet zones or within the same internet or intranet zones.
 This product is currently in private beta version.

 ### A Singapore Government Tech Stack (SGTS) Product